 Appeal: Within five business days from the delivery of the decision of the Committee, the student may request, in writing, that the Dean of Student Services or his/her designee review the Committee's decision.
 Within three days of the receipt by the Dean of Student Services of a notice of appeal from a student, both SCT and the student will submit written reports to the Dean of Student Services for review.
 No hearing will be made upon appeal.
 The Dean of Student Services will rule as soon as possible, but no later than seven days after the receipt of the written reports from SCT and the student.
 The review shall be limited to whether the proper procedures were followed and whether the decision is supported by the record.
-The student shall state in writing the specific issues the student wishes the Dean of Student Services or designee to consider.
-The Dean of Student Services or designee may do the following:
+The student shall state in writing the specific issues the student wishes the Dean of Student Services or designee may do the following: